khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 **foldr**: recursively combines the first element with the results of combining the rest of the list.
 **foldl**: recursively combines the last element with the results of combining the previous elements of the list.

+# Memory Models

+## RAM
+## Stack

+## Associative
+- Typically data is stored in tuples
+- Memory is 'addressed' by the contents of the tuple
+- Used in specific environments where memory is either:
+    - outside the processor's address space
+    - the data is constantly being moved for optimisation purposes
+- **Disadvantage:** Expensive to implement
+- **Advantage**: can use very high-speed searching applications

+### JavaSpace
+Every object stored in a JavaSpace must implement
+    - **Entry Interface**:
+        - strongly typed collection of public, nonstatic, nonfinal, nontransient objects.
+        - searched for using techniques and rules in Jini lookup service.